DavidWingate/CIFilterBox/README.md

 With CIFilterBox it takes a few clicks.

-- Choose from 219 built-in CIFilters
+- Choose from 228 built-in CIFilters
 - Easily change the filter settings using simple controls
 - See the output image updated in real-time
 - Get a code snippet of the current filter and settings

 CIFilterBox has a simple and intuitive interface.
 Quickly find your filter and start playing with the settings.
 The output image will update in real-time, showing what the filter does and how the settings work.
 You can use your own input images or choose from the built-in stock photos.
 Select a background to show the transparent areas of the output, and either crop the image extent or view the full un-cropped output.
 You can even use the output image as an input to simulate filter chaining.

-- Use simple controls for the major input key classes, including:
+- Use simple controls for the major input key classes, including: NSNumber; NSAffineTransform; CIColor; CIVector; NSString; NSAttributedString
-  - NSNumber
-  - NSAffineTransform
-  - CIColor
-  - CIVector
-  - NSString
-  - NSAttributedString
-  - NSData
-  - NSObject
 - Use your own input images or choose from the built-in stock photos
 - Arrange the images in a customisable grid
-- View information on each input key including: Class, Type, and Description
+- View information on each input key including Class, Type, and Description
 - Receive warnings for common filter problems such as 'image of infinite extent'
 - Set a custom output extent for filters with no input image